 The proposed designs were presented to the local community at a series of public events between 2014 and 2018.
 We listened to comments and drew on this feedback in the creation of our final plans, which were submitted to Cumbria County Council (CCC) in May 2017.

 Some of the revisions to our original designs following on from feedback we received included:

 - incorporation of more bunding and planting to reduce the visual impact to a minimum

 - re-arranging the layout of the site to minimise noise

 - reducing the overall height of the buildings

 - enclosing the mine drifts to reduce surface noise, dust and light pollution

 - creation of a public park area to the north of the site

 - a footpath connecting High Road to the coastal path

-Below is an updated version of the surface site design.
+Below is a visual of the surface site design of Woodhouse Colliery.